dfdeshom/nimsnappy/README.md

 # nimsnappy
-Nim wrapper for the snappy compression library. there is also a high-level API to `snappy` for easy usage.
+Nim wrapper for the `snappy` compression library. there is also a high-level API to for easy usage.
+The two functions exposed are `compress` and `uncompress`

 Example usage: